 Over the years, her work has transversed various media, including sculpture, printmaking, performance, installation, and woodworking.
 However, she continues to be drawn to photography, painting and drawing as her preferred mediums.
 Past subject matter have included travel and culture, physical trauma, abstraction of form, yoga, anatomy and physicality of the body.

 Her work has been shown at Cornish College of the Arts, Fred Hutchinson Cancer Research Center and the Bemis Building.
+She is also a RAW artist who has shown both in Seattle as well as Spokane.
 She is currently the Assistant Photographer for Facing Homelessness, as well as a freelance designer and photographer.